 10 Tips for Teaching Technology to Teachers I have been working with teachers to learn to integrate technology into their teaching for almost ten years.
 Here are a few of the things I have learned - in no particular order (number 10 is probably the most important).
 Please share your thoughts and suggestions!
 1. It isn't really about the tool it is about how you use it: It isn't the word processing software, it's the skills and usefulness of word processing.
-It isn't the presentation software, it's how to create a meaningful and effective presentation.
+2. 3.
+4. 5.
+Twitter, ask questions, share your frustrations.
+6. 7.
+8. 9.
+10.

 Training Teachers for 21st Century Classrooms Professional Development | Feature Training Teachers for 21st Century Classrooms After receiving a modest technology grant, a middle school in Ohio began deploying mobile devices and traditional computers in classrooms and labs.
 By Bridget McCrea03/30/11 Three years ago, Ohio's Galion Middle School was hardly the picture of technological advancement.
 That changed in 2008, when the school moved into a new building, which included a computer lab, a media center, and wireless connectivity throughout the facilities.
 Funding New Technology Eager to fill those new spaces with state-of-the-art technological equipment, Johnson and his team went after a 21st Century Learning Environments Technology Grant (which was funded through the American Recovery and Reinvestment Act of 2009).
 School leaders had only a month to write up the grant and submit it--a fairly tight deadline by most measures.
 "We saw professional development as a key component in this initiative," said Johnson.